dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/about-database-permissions.md

 ### How to use them

-- Users and administrators can grant and manage permissions using SQL statements or through the database system's interface.
+- Users and administrators can grant and manage permissions at various levels (such as table, schema, and so on) using SQL statements or through the database system's interface.
 - Assign permissions to individual users or roles (groups of users) based on their responsibilities.
   - Typical permissions include "SELECT" (read), "INSERT" (add data), "UPDATE" (modify data), "DELETE" (remove data), and administrative rights like "CREATE" and "DROP."
 - Users should be assigned permissions that ensure they have the necessary access to perform their tasks without overextending privileges.